google/security-research/kernelctf/rules.md

 You have to publish your exploit within 90 days of submitting the patch commit via the Google Form to be eligible for a reward.

-We only process submissions after the exploit is public and we can only start issuing first half of the reward when the PR checks the automated checks and the initial submission review confirms the submission exploits the claimed vulnerability.
-The second half of the reward is issued after successful merge of the PR which includes a more depth review (including submission quality checks).
+We only process submissions after the exploit is public and we can only start issuing first half of the reward (except the novelty bonus) when the PR checks the automated checks and the initial submission review confirms the submission exploits the claimed vulnerability.
+The second half of the reward (and the novelty bonus) is issued after successful merge of the PR which includes a more depth review (including submission quality checks).

 If you want to delay the publication (within the 90 days window), you could do that, but you would get the money later (we want to encourage you to publish the exploit details sooner than later).